grpc/grpc.io/content/en/docs/what-is-grpc/core-concepts.md

-Specifying a deadline or timeout is language specific: some language APIs work in terms of timeouts (durations of time), and some language APIs work in terms of a deadline (a fixed point in time) and may or maynot have a default deadline.
+Specifying a deadline or timeout is language specific: some language APIs work in terms of timeouts (durations of time), and some language APIs work in terms of a deadline (a fixed point in time) and may or may not have a default deadline.

 #### RPC termination